BatuhanTekin95/SIEM-Investigation-Case-Studies/docs/01-Splunk-Fundamentals.md

 These records become the foundation of security monitoring and incident investigations.

 ### Windows Logs

 Windows systems generate a large number of security, application, and system events that can be viewed through Event Viewer.

+> Event Viewer is the native Windows utility used to review system, application, and security logs.
+Many of the events collected by SIEM platforms such as Splunk originate from Windows Event Logs, making Event Viewer an important tool for understanding the source of security-relevant events and Event IDs.

 Each event is assigned a unique Event ID, allowing analysts to quickly identify specific activities such as authentication attempts, account changes, service creation, process execution, and many other system actions.